 - Registered Nurses: $73,200

-Nurse Practitioners Job and Salary Outlook in Michigan
+Nurse Practitioner Salary and Job Outlook in Michigan

 In 2018, Michigan employed 4,590 nurse practitioners.
 The job outlook for nurse practitioners in Michigan is expected to expand by 16.12 percent by 2028.